VitoMinheere/LARBS/README.md

 LARBS is a script that autoinstalls and autoconfigures a fully-functioning and minimal terminal-and-vim-based Arch Linux environment.

-LARBS was originally intended to be run on a fresh install of Arch Linux, and provides you with a fully configured diving-board for work or more customization.
-But LARBS also works on already configured systems *and* other Arch-based distros such as Manjaro, Antergos and Parabola (although Parabola, which uses slightly different repositories might miss one or two minor programs).
+LARBS is created by [Luke Smith](https://github.com/LukeSmithxyz/LARBS) I used his settings for a while before adding my own.
+During this time i skipped all upstream work so this branch is out of date with his.
+No issue for me as i prefer i3 above dwm and i like to install different programs(more software development oriented).

+This setup has been used for over a year for software development work purposes.
+First using Arch but currently running Manjaro as i needed some GUI programs(damn you teamviewer)

-Here are some of the things LARBS sets up:
+Here are some of the things VARBS sets up:

 - Installs i3-gaps, a tiling window manager, with my fully featured configuration along with dozens of lightweight and vim-centric terminal